bas080/colcise/README.md

 ## Setup

-For those that now how to add a script or a folder to their $PATH variable know how to install get a python script to work in their command line.
+For those that know how to add a script or a folder to their $PATH variable know how to install get a python script to work in their command line.

 Regardless I will share with you how I have set it up on my system.